 As well as choosing the filling of your duvet, you will also have a choice of Togs.
 For most people, choosing the Tog is the hardest part!

 The Tog rating indicates the warmth of the duvet and generally people use different Tog duvets at different times in the year.
 Winter duvets are usually 13.5 Tog, summer duvets are usually 4.5 Tog, and mid season duvets are usually around 9 or 10 Tog.
 But what do you do if you don’t want three duvets taking up valuable storage space?

-My favourite compromise is to buy an all season duvet which is a combination of two duvets stuck together with poppers totalling 13.5 Tog.
+My favourite compromise is to buy an all season duvet which is a combination of two duvets stuck together with poppers, totalling 13.5 Tog.
 One of the duvets is 9.0 Tog and the other is 4.5 Tog.
-In the winter you can use both duvets together, the spring just the 9.0 Tog, the summer the 4.5 Tog, and the autumn the 9.0 Tog.
+In the winter, you can use both duvets together, in the spring just the 9.0 Tog, the summer the 4.5 Tog, and the autumn the 9.0 Tog.

 The tog of a duvet indicates its warmth level and is not an indicator of weight, quality or value for money.